hamishhossack/the-little-festival/user/pages/03.records/modular.md

 ---
-title: Right Sidebar
+title: Records
-subtitle: "Behold the <strong>Right Sidebar</strong>"
+subtitle: "Our label DJ's and music"
 description: "Where things on the right ... accompany that on the left."
 body_class: right-sidebar
 header_class: skel-layers-fixed